Palliative care: Acceptance and access

+Disparities in access

+Access to palliative care is not distributed equally across populations, with disparities observed based on race, ethnicity, and socioeconomic status.
+Research has shown that marginalized groups are less likely to receive timely and comprehensive palliative care services, leading to differences in end-of-life experiences.
+These disparities stem from structural inequality in healthcare, financial barriers, cultural differences, and societal racism within medical institutions.
+Disparities in palliative care may also be influenced by provider-patient racial discordance, as studies suggest that increasing racial and ethnic concordance between patients and healthcare providers could improve trust, shared decision-making, and end-of-life care outcomes.

+Racial and ethnic disparities

+Studies have found that racial and ethnic minorities, particularly Black, Hispanic, and Indigenous populations, have lower access to palliative care compared to White patients.
+Non-Hispanic Black individuals, for example, are significantly less likely to enroll in hospice services or complete advance care planning documents, which can lead to more aggressive medical interventions at the end of life rather than comfort-focused care.
+Contributing factors include mistrust of the medical system, differences in communication about end-of-life care, and provider biases that may affect the type of recommendations given to minority patients.

+Socioeconomic disparities

+Lower-income individuals are less likely to receive palliative care services, often facing greater barriers due to financial constraints, lack of insurance coverage, and limited healthcare infrastructure in low-income and rural areas.
+Those living in poverty have higher rates of unmanaged symptoms and may be more likely to receive care in emergency settings rather than through specialized palliative care programs.
+Economic disparities in healthcare access contribute to differing end-of-life experiences, with wealthier individuals more likely to receive personalized, home-based palliative care services.

-Popular media
+In media

 Palliative care was the subject of the 2018 Netflix short documentary, End Game by directors Rob Epstein and Jeffrey Friedman about terminally ill patients in a San Francisco hospital and features the work of palliative care physician, BJ Miller.
 The film's executive producers were Steven Ungerleider, David C. Ulich and Shoshana R. Ungerleider.

-In 2016, an open letter to the singer David Bowie written by a palliative care doctor, Professor Mark Taubert, talked about the importance of good palliative care, being able to express wishes about the last months of life, and good tuition and education about end of life care generally.
+In 2016, an open letter to the singer David Bowie written by a palliative care doctor, Professor Mark Taubert, talked about the importance of good palliative care, being able to express wishes about the last months of life, and good tuition (nutrition?) and education about end of life care generally.
 The letter went viral after David Bowie's son Duncan Jones shared it.
 The letter was subsequently read out by the actor Benedict Cumberbatch and the singer Jarvis Cocker at public events.